 As you can easily see, things add up with ease and complexity happily shoots up through the roof.
 Remember the principles laid out previously, the main one being to be as frugal as possible with the capabilities you plug into your digital home.

 Try to create and keep close by the list with your desires that are absolutely crucial for the success of your site.
 If in doubt, shorten it.

-This article is the fourth one in our series about web performance in general, and WordPress in particular.
-If by any chance you’ve missed my previous thoughts expressed in this series, here are the topics covered: a sane way to understand and make peace with performance on the web, pragmatic steps to choose your site’s hosting service, and understanding the life of images in the online realm.
+This article is the third one in our series about web performance in general, and WordPress in particular.
+If by any chance you’ve missed my previous thoughts expressed in this series, here are the topics covered: a sane way to understand and make peace with performance on the web, pragmatic steps to choose your site’s hosting service.